IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 <!-- Blazor -->

-To get started with the `IgbButton` component, you first need to register the `IgbButtonModule`.
+To get started with the `Button` component, you first need to register the `IgbButtonModule`.

 ```razor
 IgbButtonModule.Register(IgniteUIBlazor);